 Walking is one of the most common forms of exercise and requires little in the way of preparation or investment.
 According to Harvard Medical School, an hour of brisk walking burns about 372 calories, if you weigh 155 pounds.
-Walking, particularly brisk walking, is an excellent form of cardiovascular exercise; studies collected by the Harvard School of Public Health show that regular walkers are less likely to suffer from heart disease, stroke and diabetes than non-walkers.
+Walking, particularly brisk walking, is an excellent form of cardiovascular exercise; studies collected by the Harvard School of Public Health show that regular walkers are less likely to have heart disease, strokes and diabetes than non-walkers.

 Benefits of Swimming Laps

 Swimming laps is an intense form of exercise to burn calories, build muscle and improve the function of the respiratory and cardiovascular systems.
 A 155-pound adult who spends an hour swimming laps can burn about 446 calories.
 Because swimmers use a wide range of different muscles, this form of exercise is an excellent workout for muscle groups in the arms, legs and torso.
-Regular swimmers also suffer from lower rates of heart disease, depression and other ailments, according to the Centers for Disease Control and Prevention.
+Regular swimmers also are less likely to have heart disease, depression and other conditions, according to the Centers for Disease Control and Prevention.